-During the virtual conference of European Union foreign ministers on May 29th, 2020, the day after China approved the national security law for Hong Kong, only one participant asked whether Brussels should at least consider sanctioning the Red Mandarins: Swedish representative Ann Christin Linde.
+During the virtual conference of EU foreign ministers on May 29th, 2020, the day after China approved the national security law for Hong Kong, only one participant asked whether Brussels should at least consider sanctioning the Red Mandarins: Swedish representative Ann Christin Linde.

 Simultaneously, as Sweden refused to impose a lockdown and put its faith in “herd immunity,” it has been the prime target of a huge Chinese campaign portraying Western democracies as weak against the threat.